p-DG cyclotomic nilHecke algebras II

 As in the DG case, in order to avoid trivial cancellations in the Grothendieck group, one should restrict the class of objects used to define $K_0(A)$.
 It turns out that the correct condition is that of compactness.
 So we let $K_0(A):=K_0(\mc{D}^c(A))$.
 What we gain as dividend in the current situation is that, since $\mathcal{D}(A)$ is a ``categorical module'' over $\mc{D}(\Bbbk)$, the abelian group $K_0(A)$ naturally has a module structure over the auxiliary cyclotomic ring at a $p$th root of unity, which was defined in equation \eqref{eqn-aux-ring} of the previous section:

 The Grothendieck group $K_0(A)$ will be the primary algebraic invariant of the triangulated category $\mc{D}(A)$ that will interest us in this work.

-\begin{rem}[Grading shift] Let $M$ be a $p$-DG module and $i\in \Z$ be an integer.
-In what follows, we will abuse notation by writing $q^i M$ for a $p$-DG module $M$ to stand for $M$ with grading shifted up by $i$, i.e., the homogeneous degree $j$ part of $q^iM$, where $j\in \Z$, is set to be the degree $j-i$ part of $M$.
+\begin{rem}[Grading shift] rmk-uniqueness-of-dLet $M$ be a $p$-DG module and $i\in \Z$ be an integer.
+In what follows, we will abuse notation by writing $q^i M$ for the degree-shifted module $M\{i\}$.
 More generally, if $g(q)=\sum_{i} a_iq^i\in \N[q,q^{-1}]$, then we will write

 On the level of Grothendieck groups, the symbol of $g(q)M$ is equal to the multiplication of $g(q)$, regarded here as an element of $\mathbb{O}_p$, with the symbol of $M$.

 Likewise, if $\mc{E}$ is a $p$-DG functor given by tensoring with the $p$-DG bimodule $E$ over $(A,B)$,